-Inpatient treatment, Guarantee of Payment, and your health insurance policy
+Inpatient Treatment, Guarantee of Payment, and Your Health Insurance Policy

 While a medical insurance card does usually allow you to receive covered treatments without having to worry about the amount of cash you have with you, that’s not always the case.
-Along with a medical card, a Guarantee of Payment (GOP) is often times needed for inpatient treatments.
+Along with a medical card, a Guarantee of Payment (GOP) is oftentimes needed for inpatient treatments.

 A GOP, otherwise known as a guarantee letter, confirms to the patient’s medical provider that their insurer will settle the hospital bill.
-It is very important that a patient obtains their GOP in a timely manner; it is usually recommended that they request for authorization at least 48 hours before treatment.
+It is important that a patient obtains their GOP in a timely manner; it is usually recommended that they request for authorization at least 48 hours before treatment.
 Without it, hospitals will usually charge a hefty hospital admission deposit (sometimes as much as RMB 50,000!), or place an authorization on the patient’s credit card before proceeding with treatment.

 A Guarantee of Payment is an assurance offered by the insurer to the medical facility confirming that they will settle the cost of inpatient treatment on behalf of the patient.
 This will typically involve background checks, e.g. to ascertain whether the patient has received any treatment(s) for the condition prior to joining their insurance scheme.
-Please note that every health insurance policy has a list of exclusions (a.k.a. what the plan won’t cover), meaning your plan is only valid for covered procedures and medical conditions.
+Please note that every health insurance policy has a list of exclusions (i.e. what the plan won’t cover), meaning your plan is only valid for covered procedures and medical conditions.

 In the event of an unforeseen medical emergency, some hospitals – especially public ones – may require you to pay a hospital admission deposit upfront, or place an authorization on your credit card before treating you.
 This is simply because, without a GOP, deposit, or credit card, hospitals run the risk of never getting paid.
 Not to worry, though; as soon as your insurer has issued the GOP, you will be able to get your deposit or credit card back.

-Can hospitals reject a Guarantee of Payment?
+Can Hospitals Reject a Guarantee of Payment?

 The issuance of a Guarantee of Payment is subject to various conditions, including policy terms, as well as the complexity and nature of a patient’s treatment.
 In some circumstances, a GOP will not be issued at all.
 This typically occurs when: